pillowmermaid/DataChart/README.md

+#Instructions

+`npm install` in root and then simply `npm run start` to get it going!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>